- 1 Sabudana Upma in Fasts

 Also, at the same time, it is light on digestion and has a high cooling effect on the digestive system.

-Not going much into the health benefits of sago, let us see as to how to make presentable, yummy, separated sabudana upma/ khichdi, as it has the tendency to get sticky because of huge quantity of starch in it.
+Not going much into the health benefits of sago, let us see as to how to make presentable, yummy, separated Sabudana Upma, as it has the tendency to get sticky because of the huge quantity of starch in it.

 Though I could always make Sabudana vada easily but khichdi was always a tricky affair.

 I just didn't know when it would turn good and when it would be a disastrous lumpy mass of starch.